BabyCakes13/JAXBApp/README.md

 # JAXB vs DOM

-In this example, we try to explain what JAXB and DOM are, what are the main differences between the two libraries, as well as exeplifying through some applications how each of this API's work.
+In this presentation, we try to explain what JAXB and DOM are, what are the main differences between the two libraries, as well as exeplifying through some applications how each of this API's work.

 <p>&nbsp;</p>